2026 Bangladeshi general election: Background

-The Awami League won the 2024 general elections following a record low voter turnout and a controversial election.
+The Awami League won the 2024 general election, held amid a boycott by major opposition parties, following a record low voter turnout and a controversial election.
 In spite of this, they formed a government.
-The United States Department of State stated that the election was not free and fair and the United Kingdom's Foreign, Commonwealth and Development Office termed the election lacking the preconditions of democracy.
-According to The Economist, through this election, "Bangladesh effectively became a one-party state".
+The United States Department of State stated that the election was not free and fair and the United Kingdom's Foreign, Commonwealth and Development Office termed the election as "lacking the preconditions of democracy".
+According to The Economist, through that election, "Bangladesh effectively became a one-party state".

-The main opposition party, the Bangladesh Nationalist Party, demanded that the government hand over power to a neutral caretaker government before the January 2024 elections.
-This was rejected by Hasina, who vowed that "Bangladesh will never allow an unelected government again".
-Hasina's resistance to a caretaker government arose following the 2006–2008 political crisis, during which a caretaker government assumed military-backed control of the country and arrested a number of political leaders, including Hasina and the former Prime Minister Khaleda Zia.
-Khaleda Zia was sentenced to prison for five years on 8 February 2018, for her involvement in the Zia Orphanage corruption case.
-The sentence was then modified to 10 years.
-Zia's successor as chair of the party, her son Tarique Rahman, was also found guilty of criminal conspiracy and multiple counts of murder for a grenade attack in 2004 that injured Hasina and killed 24 people.
-He was sentenced to life in prison.
-As such, he was barred from running for office.
+The main opposition party, the Bangladesh Nationalist Party (BNP), demanded that the government hand over power to a neutral caretaker government before the January 2024 elections.
+This was rejected by Hasina, who vowed, "Bangladesh will never allow an unelected government again".
+Hasina's resistance to a caretaker government arose following the 2006–2008 political crisis, during which a caretaker government assumed military-backed control of the country and arrested a number of political leaders, including her and former Prime Minister Khaleda Zia.
+Zia was sentenced to prison for five years, later extended to ten years, on 8 February 2018 for her involvement in the Zia Orphanage corruption case.
+Her son Tarique Rahman, the following BNP chairperson, was also found guilty of criminal conspiracy and multiple counts of murder for a 2004 Dhaka grenade attack that injured Hasina and killed 24 people.
+He was automatically barred from running for office due to the resulting life imprisonment.

-In June 2024, 2024 Bangladesh quota reform movement erupted throughout the country, demanding the reform of quotas in government jobs.
-The protests were met with brutal crackdown by law-enforcement agencies and paramilitary forces, resulting in the July massacre.
-By August, the protests intensified into large-scale mass uprising against the government which eventually culminated in Sheikh Hasina's resignation on 5 August.
+In June 2024, the 2024 Bangladesh quota reform movement erupted throughout the country, demanding the reform of quotas in government jobs.
+The protests were met with a brutal crackdown by law-enforcement agencies and paramilitary forces, resulting in the July massacre.
+By August, the protests intensified into a large-scale Non-cooperation movement (2024) against the government which eventually culminated in the Resignation of Sheikh Hasina and her flight from persecution on 5 August.
 The following day, the 12th Jatiya Sangsad was dissolved by President Mohammed Shahabuddin.
 Khaleda Zia was released by the President of Bangladesh following Hasina's resignation.